jfcameron/DropboxWebInterface/README.md

 * file download links.

 ## Explanation
-The project is made of two separate programs: a Java program meant to be run as a cron job on the server, a JS program, served on a static site.
+The project is made of two separate programs: 1) a Java program meant to be run as a cron job, whose output is then uploaded to the server and 2) a JS program, uploaded once to the static site.
 The Java program creates a JSON representation of your content directories.
 The JS program fetches these JSON files and uses them to retrieve the content.

 ## Setup: